 The market isn’t always…or even often…right.
 But there are flows into inflation product right now that, while hardly tsunamic, are causing moves unlike any we’ve seen recently.
 Also note that commodities are showing strength – the Bloomberg Commodity Index is up 6.5% since late June, and that isn’t all energy.
 The chart below (source: Bloomberg) shows the Bloomberg Commodity Index ex-energy.

 With CPI on Friday, all I am saying now is that this is worth keeping in mind.
-Among all of the other negatives for stock and bond markets recently, a renewed rise in inflation would be an unwelcome addition.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Among all of the other negatives for stock and bond markets recently, a renewed rise in inflation would be an unwelcome addition.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.